Palm Beach Outlets

 Tanger Outlets Palm Beach is located directly off Interstate 95 on Palm Beach Lakes Boulevard in West Palm Beach, Florida.
-The site also includes Marketplace at the Outlets, a 300,000 square foot regional center that features approximately 20 stores, including Bed Bath & Beyond, DSW Shoe Warehouse, Nordstrom Rack, Old Navy, PetSmart, Pier 1 Imports (closing), T.J.
+The site also includes Marketplace at the Outlets, a 300,000 square foot regional center that features approximately 20 stores, including Burlington, DSW Shoe Warehouse, Nordstrom Rack, Old Navy, PetSmart, T.J.
 Maxx, Ulta Beauty, Homegoods and Whole Foods Market.

 History

 Palm Beach Mall early years

 When the mall originally opened on October 26, 1967, it was touted by its developer, the Edward J. DeBartolo Corporation, as the largest mall in the Southeastern United States.
 The founding anchors included JCPenney, which moved from its historic store downtown on Clematis Street about three miles (5 km) southeast, Jordan Marsh and Richards.
 By the end of the decade, the mall also featured Walgreens, Lerner Shops, Food Fair, Woolworth, and The Mall Cinema 1-2-3-4 quadraplex.

 The Palm Beach Mall was expanded and renovated in 1980, in conjunction with the addition of Burdines (which relocated from its Downtown West Palm Beach location) sporting a parking garage and Lord & Taylor.
 Also in 1980 Sears moved into the space previously occupied by Richards, which had closed the same year following a statewide liquidation.
 The shopping mall's terrazzo floor was replaced with tiles at this time.

 Furthermore, when Pantry Pride (formerly Food Fair) closed in 1987, a food court called Treats was developed from its space.
 Design features popular in the 1980s, including skylights and a lofty ceiling, were introduced to the Mall at this time.

 The 2000 renovation replaced most of the mall's interior fixtures, redesigned the food court (this time calling it "Sea Side Café), and replaced the Wonderfall in center court with a much more modern fountain sporting a seahorse theme.